-The Law Enforcement Officers Safety Act (LEOSA) is a United States federal law, enacted in 2004, that allows two classes of persons - the "qualified Law Enforcement Officer" and the "qualified retired or separated Law Enforcement Officer" - to carry a concealed firearm in any jurisdiction in the United States or United States Territories, regardless of state or local laws, with certain exceptions.
+The Law Enforcement Officers Safety Act (LEOSA) is a United States federal law, enacted in 2004, that allows two classes of persons - the "qualified Law Enforcement Officer" and the "qualified retired Law Enforcement Officer" - to carry a concealed firearm in any jurisdiction in the United States or United States Territories, regardless of state or local laws, with certain exceptions.

 To begin the application process you must create an account.
 This can be done using the ‘Sign Up’ menu located at the top of the page.
 Once you have created your account, you’ll be prompted to complete and submit the LEOSA application, upload applicable materials and make payment.

 The Frequently Asked Questions (FAQ) page may answer any questions related to the application process.

 IT IS EXPRESSLY AGREED THAT NO REFUNDS WILL BE GIVEN.